r-lib/gargle/tests/testthat/_snaps/oauth-refresh.md

         secret = "SECRET"))
     Condition
       Warning:
-      Unable to refresh token, because the associated OAuth app has been deleted.
+      Unable to refresh token, because the associated OAuth client has been deleted.
-      * App name: 'APPNAME'
+      * Client name: 'APPNAME'

 ---